Rakha112/react-native-animation/season1/src/19-React-Native-Shared-Element/README.md

-# React Native Shared Element
+# React Native Shared Element (Currently not working on the new architecture)

 Create Shared Element in React Native using [Reanimated](https://docs.swmansion.com/react-native-reanimated/)